geneb/ScarletDME/README.md

 fail if the qmsys user and qmuser group doesn't exist.

-The install portion of the makefile may be tweaked to do additional things like copying the xinetd files to thier required locations and a fancy sed edit of the /etc/services file.
+The install portion of the makefile may be tweaked to do additional things like copying the xinetd files to their required locations and a fancy sed edit of the /etc/services file.
+Again this is now done for you in the dev branch.

 Run "make datafiles" to copy the "production" data files to their operating location.